jssrmrzz/CITI-Bike-NYC-analytics/README.md

 ![image](https://user-images.githubusercontent.com/88360436/142487942-2d74fcb3-aa34-4eae-94f5-10affc6bc6f7.png)
 <br>
 ## About
 This project looks into NYC's micro mobility market with Citi Bike's ride sharing service.
-The data is from [Citi Bike Trip Data](https://ride.citibikenyc.com/system-data).
+The data is from [Citi Bike Trip Data](https://ride.citibikenyc.com/system-data). <br>
 The data was initially loaded onto Jupyter notebook for exploration and cleaning.
 I noticed a lot of bike trips that were logged were under 5mins or over 24hrs - most likely due to a broken bike or someone forgetting to end their ride.
 I considered these to be insignificant data points and excluded them from the dataset.
 The cleaned dataset was then loaded onto Tableau for additional exploration and visualizations.